Estimated reading time: 12 minutes

-However, if you want to stop smoking to give up nicotine altogether, I’d probably say vaping is a less appropriate option.
+However, if you want to start using e cigs to give up the evil nicotine altogether, I’d probably say vaping is a less appropriate option.
 Or at least in the short term, that is.

 This is because e cigarettes (like patches and nicotine gum) are really just another form of nicotine replacement.
 Or in other words, when you vape, you’re still taking in habit-forming nicotine, not weaning yourself off it.

 You could of course still start vaping to “transition” from smoking.
 But in this case, you’d probably want to quit vaping sooner rather than later.

 2. Get proper advice before you start vaping

-Getting professional health advice can give you a clearer idea of whether transitioning to vaping is the best way to stop smoking for you as an individual.
+Getting professional health advice can give you a clearer idea of whether transitioning to vaping is the best way to stop smoking for you.

 Advice from your doctor or health centre

 Your GP or smoking cessation clinic can offer help with deciding whether vaping could help you replace your smoking habit.
 They can also provide clear advice on switching to vaping based on your own personal circumstances and needs.

 This is really important if you have any kind of health issue.
 It might also be the case that conventional NRT (patches, gum, etc) could be more useful to you than vaping.
-So, make sure you’ve explored all quit smoking options before you make the leap to vaping.
+So, make sure you’ve explored all quit options before you make the leap to vaping.